rsms/gitblog/docs/content.md

 ### Ancillary header fields

-Ancillary header fields -- not defined in this table -- will be passed through and made available in the `meta` property of `post` objects.
+Ancillary header fields (not defined in "Standard header fields") will be passed through and made available in the `meta` property of `post` objects.

 Example of presenting ancillary meta fields in a template: